Red Hill, Queensland: Education

-Red Hill Special School is a special education primary and secondary (Early Childhood-12) school for boys and girls at 72 Waterworks Road (27.4507°S 153.0006°E).
-In 2017, the school had an enrolment of 64 students with 31 teachers (26 full-time equivalent) and 44 non-teaching staff (25 full-time equivalent). a secondary (7-12) campus at 5 Fulcher Rd (27.4490°S 152.9951°E).
+Red Hill Special School is a special education primary and secondary (Early Childhood to Year 12) school for boys and girls at 72 Waterworks Road (27.4507°S 153.0006°E).
+In 2017, the school had an enrolment of 64 students with 31 teachers (26 full-time equivalent) and 44 non-teaching staff (25 full-time equivalent). a secondary (7–12) campus at 5 Fulcher Rd (27.4490°S 152.9951°E).

 There are no other schools in Red Hill.
-The nearest general primary schools are Kelvin Grove State College in Kelvin Grove to the east, Petrie Terrace State School in Paddington to the south, and Ithaca Creek State School in Bardon to the west.
-The nearest general secondary school is Kelvin Grove State College.
+The nearest government mainstream primary schools are Kelvin Grove State College in Kelvin Grove to the east, Petrie Terrace State School in Paddington to the south, and Ithaca Creek State School in Bardon to the west.
+The nearest government mainstream secondary school is Kelvin Grove State College.

 Transport

-Bus – Red Hill is serviced by multiple council buses: the 380, 381 and 379 running along Waterworks and Musgrave Roads, the 378 running along Arthur Terrace, and the 377 running along Kennedy Terrace.
+Red Hill is serviced by multiple council buses.

 Until August 1968, electric trams ran along Waterwords Road, Musgrave Road and Enoggera Terrace.